 What is the healthcare requirement for my tax filing status?

-For Tax Year 2018, the rules remain unchanged under the Tax Cuts and Jobs Act.
+For tax year 2019, the rules remain unchanged under the Tax Cuts and Jobs Act.

 If I changed my name this year, which name should I use when I file my taxes?

 If you want to change your last name after a marriage or divorce, you must officially inform the federal government.
-Your first stop is the Social Security Administration (SSA).
+Your first stop is the Social Security Administration.

 Your name on your tax return must match your name in the SSA records.
 Otherwise, your tax refund might be delayed due to the mismatched records.
 Also, don’t forget to update the changed names of any dependents.